 2.2.2.1 Submerged cargo pump motors and their supply cables may be fitted in cargo containment systems.
-Arrangements are to be made to automatically shut down the motors in the event of liquid level falling below the allowable value.
+Arrangements shall be made to automatically shut down the motors in the event of liquid level falling below the allowable value.
 This may be accomplished by sensing low pump discharge pressure, low motor current, or low liquefied gas level.

-This shutdown is to be alarmed at the cargo control station.
-Cargo pump motors are to be provided with arrangements to isolate them from their electrical supply (including feeders).
-These arrangements are to be actuated in advance for the period of gas-freeing operations.
+This shutdown shall be alarmed at the cargo control station.
+Cargo pump motors shall be provided with arrangements to isolate them from their electrical supply (including feeders).
+These arrangements shall be actuated in advance for the period of gas-freeing operations.